 Significant advances have been made in the area of breast implant surgery in recent years.
 Nevertheless, complications can arise.
-As a general surgeon and board-certified plastic surgeon and a pioneer in breast surgery and reconstruction, Dr. Hilton Becker treats breast implant complications in Boca Raton with a superior level of surgical skill and personal patient care.
+As a general surgeon and board-certified plastic surgeon and a pioneer in breast surgery and reconstruction, Dr. Hilton Becker treats breast implant complications with a superior level of surgical skill and personal patient care with breast revision in Boca Raton.

 What Are the Most Common Breast Implant Complications?